-With a beautiful blend of cultural attractions, Malaysia is a nation of diversity in her people, ethnicity, language, and food.
+With a beautiful blend of cultural attractions, Malaysia is a nation of diversity in its people, ethnicity, language, and food.

-Old colonial buildings, ancient temples, and modern architecture juxtaposed with terraced tea plantations, clean white-sand beaches, and luxurious accommodations and simple village homestays.
+Old colonial buildings, ancient temples, and modern architecture juxtaposed with terraced tea plantations, clean white-sand beaches, luxurious accommodations, and simple village homestays.

-The weather is sunny all year round with seasonal rains, the fascinating culture of the locals, their enormous insatiable love for food 24/7.
+The weather is sunny all year round with seasonal rains, the locals’ fascinating culture, and their enormous insatiable love for food 24/7.

 You will fall in love with Malaysia – enjoy blending with the friendly locals and pick up the Malay language.

 Even if you don’t, don’t worry; Malaysians speak good English and are natural-born foodies who will point you to the best eats in the location.